Hereditary Hemochromatosis

 • Type 4: Mutations in the SLC40A1 gene cause a different form of iron overload.

-Hereditary hemochromatosis can be a tricky disease to diagnose early on because the initial signs and symptoms are often vague and non-specific.
+Hereditary hemochromatosis can be a tricky disease to diagnose early on because the initial hereditary hemochromatosis symptoms are often vague and non-specific.

 Challenge of Early Diagnosis

 Non-specific symptoms: Early signs of hereditary hemochromatosis can easily mimic other more common conditions, making early detection difficult.
-These symptoms include:
+These hereditary hemochromatosis symptoms include:

 • Fatigue: A general feeling of tiredness and lack of energy is a frequent complaint.